OlGe404/ansible-collections/olge404/os/README.md

 Use [distro_packages](roles/distro_packages/README.md) as a simple example to get going.

 ### Supported platforms
-The roles are tested on these platforms:
-* rhel-8
-* debian-bullseye
-* ubuntu-jammy

-To see which container images are used in the molecule test scenarios, checkout the shared [molecule config file](shared/molecule.yml).
+To see which container images are used as base images for the molecule tests, checkout the shared [molecule config file](shared/molecule.yml).

 ## Run molecule tests
 molecule should be run using the included Makefile.
 The Makefile ensures that molecule commands are executed with the proper config files to keep the test setup DRY.